Building & Compliance

 The Building Committee is particularly concerned with the installation of new heating systems by homeowners throughout the Estates.
 Installations should be done by competent licensed installers, who obtain the necessary permits, and then should be inspected by David Tobine, the Campton/Thornton Fire Chief.
 Un-inspected installations can result in host of catastrophes:

-Please take the time to re-familiarize yourselves with the RECs and the By-Laws, which are available at the front desk of the Community Center.
+Please take the time to re-familiarize yourselves with the RECs and the By-Laws, which are available in links above or at the front desk of the Community Center.
 If you have general questions about the process don’t hesitate to call at (603) 726-3082.

 Let’s continue to make Waterville Estates a better place for all those who live, recreate and work here.